NoyAmram/Zillow/README.md

 - Size of the properties: quantity of bedrooms, bathrooms and total area.
 - Addresses of the properties
 - Links of the properties
-- Infomation for each property, including appliances, common walls with others, property details such as parking, garages, community and neighborhood details, price history, public tax history, etc.
+- Information for each property, including appliances, common walls with others, property details such as parking, garages, community and neighborhood details, price history, public tax history, etc.

 ## Prerequisites:
 - Project requires [Python](https://www.python.org/) v3.7+ to run.